 |certification:||FREE traceable calibration certificate|

-Biomaster antimicrobial technology is incorporated in the majority ETI products during the manufacturing process, reducing the risk of bacterial cross contamination.
+Biomaster antimicrobial technology is incorporated in the majority of ETI products during the manufacturing process, reducing the risk of bacterial cross contamination.
 As well as being harmful to health, outbreaks of food poisoning can damage brands, and the reputation of stores, food producers and restaurants.
 This protection lasts for the useful lifetime of the product.

 The risk of food-borne contamination is widespread, existing in restaurants, bars, hotels, supermarkets, hospitals, schools, aircraft, cruise ships and your home.
 Anywhere where food is made, prepared or eaten.

 Biomaster treated products have been proven to reduce the growth of food borne bacteria such as E.Coli, Salmonella and Campylobacter by up to 99.99%, so by choosing an ETI product with Biomaster additive, your product is protected 24 hours a day, every day.

 Biomaster is the leading brand of Antimicrobial Technology providing safe, effective and long-lasting protection against the growth of harmful bacteria, making any surface cleaner and more hygienic for its entire lifetime.